Oregon Geography, Climate, and Maps

 Oregon Physical Dimensions:

 So how much does it rain in Oregon?
 On the coastal mountain range the average rainfall in certain areas is 120 plus inches.
 In the far eastern section of the state, 6-8 inches of annual rainfall is normal.
-The Oregon Department of Forestry Rainfall map is a good presentation of the Oregon rainfall.
+The Western Regional Climate Service (WRCC) Oregon Rainfall Map is a good presentation of Oregon rainfall.
+You can also view other rainfall maps of other states.

 Four Factors Affecting Temperatures The year-around pattern of temperature across Oregon reflects the influence of four major factors: